Tax Deductions for Teachers and Educators

 First, a special educator deduction allows kindergarten through grade 12 teachers to deduct up to $250 of what they pay for books, supplies, equipment, and other materials used in the classroom.
-This deduction began in 2005 and has been extended through the end of 2013, at which point it expires and will not be available in 2014.
+This deduction began in 2005 on a year-by-year basis.
+It now is permanent and will be indexed to inflation after 2016.

 This is a particularly valuable deduction because it is an "above the line deduction"--that is, it is an adjustment to your gross income not an itemized deduction.
 This means you don't have to itemize your deductions to take it.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.
 If you have more than $250 in educator expenses or you don't qualify for the educator deduction, you may still be able to deduct part of your unreimbursed expenses for school supplies as an unreimbursed employee expense.

 All employees, including school teachers, are entitled to deduct unreimbursed work expenses as a miscellaneous itemized deduction.
 However, such expenses are deductible only if, and to the extent, they exceed 2% of adjusted gross income.
 Moreover, they are deductible only if you itemize your deductions instead of taking the standard deduction.

 Example: Lana, a school teacher, has an adjusted gross income of $50,000.
 She may deduct her miscellaneous itemized deductions, including work-related expenses only to the extent that they and all her other miscellaneous itemized deductions (if any) exceed 2% of $50,000, or $1,000.

 - work-related travel--for example, for teacher training or conferences (you can't deduct travel itself as a form of education)

 - dues to belong to teacher organizations